House Kettleblack

 Ser Osmund Kettleblack, by David Sourwine © Fantasy Flight Games

-During the War of the Five Kings, Ser Osmund, Osney and Osfryd Kettleblack are sellswords in King's Landing.[4]
-Queen Cersei Lannister has her cousin, Ser Lancel Lannister,[5] find sellswords to replace the House Lannister guards led by Captain Vylarr, whom Tyrion Lannister has sent from the capital.[6]
-Cersei secretly meets with the Kettleblacks to buy her own sellswords.
-Unbeknownst to Cersei, however, the Kettleblack brothers are already being paid by Tyrion's captain, Bronn.[4]
+During the War of the Five Kings, Ser Osmund, Osney and Osfryd Kettleblack are sellswords in King's Landing.[9]
+Queen Cersei Lannister has her cousin, Ser Lancel Lannister,[4] find sellswords to replace the House Lannister guards led by Captain Vylarr, whom Tyrion Lannister has sent from the capital.[10]
+Cersei calls on the High Septon at the Great Sept of Baelor as cover for secret meetings with the Kettleblack brothers, who are supposed to hire other sellswords for her.
+Unbeknownst to Cersei, however, the Kettleblack brothers are already being paid by Tyrion's captain, Bronn.[9]

-Osmund is assigned to guard King Joffrey Baratheon during the Battle of the Blackwater.
-Osfryd becomes the captain of Cersei's new red cloak guards[9] and remains with the queen during the battle.[8]
+Osmund is assigned to guard King Joffrey during the Battle of the Blackwater.
+Osfryd becomes the captain of Cersei's new red cloak guards[13] and remains with the queen during the battle.[12]
+Osney brings reports to Cersei,[12][14] and he aids Osfryd.[15]

 A Storm of Swords

-Osney and Osfryd receive their knighthoods after the Battle of the Blackwater.[10]
-Cersei has the Kettleblacks retrieve Prince Tommen Baratheon from Rosby.[10]
+Osney and Osfryd receive their knighthoods after the Battle of the Blackwater, though they took no part in the actual fighting,[16] and they serve as Cersei's sworn swords.[17]
+Cersei has the Kettleblacks retrieve Prince Tommen Baratheon from Rosby.[16]

-The three brothers are called as witnesses for the prosecution in the trial of Tyrion Lannister for the death of King Joffrey, with Osfryd and Osney omitting information about Alayaya and Osmund lying.[12]
+The three brothers are called as witnesses for the prosecution in the trial of Tyrion Lannister for the death of King Joffrey.
+Osfryd and Osney mention Tyrion's threats against Cersei, although they omit that Tyrion had said them after Alayaya was harmed.
+Osmund's testimony is fabricated, claiming that Joffrey told him that Tyrion planned to steal his throne, which infuriates Tyrion.[19]

 A Feast for Crows